-Property Due Diligence is a thorough investigation of a property before buying it.
+Property Due Diligence in Thailand is a thorough investigation of a property before buying it.
 Usually, a third-party, such as an attorney, will survey the target property to gather information that the buyer may find useful.
 Among the most important things to check out are whether the seller is the legal owner of the property and whether the property is free from encumbrances.
-However, if you are buying a property from an individual, you should ensure that your due diligence investigation includes everything from property encumbrances and building permits to taxes and land rights.
+However, if you are buying a property from an individual, you should ensure that your Thai due diligence investigation includes everything from property encumbrances and building permits to taxes and land rights.

 Check Building Permits